jenkins-x/jx-docs/content/news/jenkins-x-next-gen-pipeline-engine.md

 author: rawlingsj
 ---

-## Jenkins X: Next Gen Pipeline engine
+## Introducing the new Jenkins X Pipeline Engine

-The [Jenkins X](https://jenkins-x.io/) team and [CloudBees](https://www.cloudbees.com/) are excited to announce some changes that we’ve been working on for the future of Jenkins Pipeline.
+The [Jenkins X](https://jenkins-x.io/) team and [CloudBees](https://www.cloudbees.com/) are excited to announce some changes that we’ve been working on and are jntroducing the new Jenkins X Pipeline Engine.

 Today, there are two ways that you can run your Jenkins pipelines in Jenkins X. By default today, Jenkins X uses a static traditional Jenkins master.
 This mode works well for those who may have complex existing Jenkins pipelines and want to be able to use all the Jenkins X goodness of GitOps and preview environments in Kubernetes.
 As of last October, you can run Jenkins pipelines without the static Jenkins server -- so, it’s [serverless](https://medium.com/@jdrawlings/serverless-jenkins-with-jenkins-x-9134cbfe6870).